IsuruParindya/Key-Logger/README.md

 + Once you ran these commands in your terminal it will generate a (keylogger.exe) inside your dist file.
 + You need to copy only that (keylogger.exe) in to your pen and once the USB plugged in, you need to open the (keylogger.exe) manually.
-+ This doesn't work on Windows 11 when the USB plugged in because of the Windows Saftey &nbsp;
++ This doesn't work on Windows 11 when the USB plugged in because of the Windows Saftey
-# Again Only for Educational purpose only!